AdobeDocs/campaign-learn.en/help/strategy/campaign-maximize-email-best-practices.md

 * Lower click rates
 * Higher unsubscribe rates

 Unfortunately, most subscribers who experience email fatigue won't make it easy for you.
-They won't unsubscribe themselves, a clear flag that they are unsatisfied with content.
+They won't unsubscribe themselves, a clear flag that they are unsatisfied with the content.
 Many simply delete your emails or ignore them, so you may still see opens from subscribers who are not engaged.
 The bottom line is that if you fail to react to your subscribers changing habits, it can harm your sender reputation, which ultimately hurts your overall success.

 With that in mind, here are some best practices for keeping your subscribers engaged and anticipating the type of content they want to receive, in order to avoid unsubscribes and inactive audiences.